e271828e/Flight.jl/prototypes/kernel/README.md

   observes only ever advance, each snapshot indexes itself, and the stop wake hands the waiter the final world rather than nothing.
 While stopped the wait returns at once; only a running loop can park it.
+- **Conditioning runs upstream of the face, and the face never knows.** A face carries post-conditioning semantics (§11.4's GUI-parity test):
+  `TableBinding`'s deadzone/expo run in `map_input` on the device task, so the slot receives the conditioned level and the model output is bitwise the directly-staged one — while an entry declaring no parameter passes its value through untouched, which is what carries a throttle's `[0, 1]` level or a press counter without ever meeting the axis convention.
+The claim is the table: what the binding may write is exactly what its entries name.
+- **A bad datum and a bug have two fates, and the bound is the rate limit.**
+  The loop's tolerance idiom — catch its own parser error, stage nothing, `report!`, continue — keeps the link alive with the stream's good datums landing, while an unclassified throw is the wrapper's `DeviceCrash`; the classification is the author's, because only they know their parser.
+A twenty-report flood costs sixteen retained values — earliest-in-frame, the ones with diagnostic content — plus one integer, and nothing is lost by not looking: the per-run totals carry the full account, run-end reports included, because the tail drains the cells one last time.
+- **Binding drift fails at attach, never on the wire.** Every `reads` selector resolves against the build at the attach point — the unknown path, the unknown slot, the input face offered to `get_face` — so `map_output` receives exactly the compiled gather's labeled NamedTuple or the device never rosters, and a rejected attach consumes nothing.
+The two read registers agree by construction: an exported face aliases its producer's cell, so `get_face(:y)` and the deep `get_output` are bitwise equal in every observed snapshot.
+An output-only binding stakes no claim, and the harness register keeps every face.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;